Schedule Your Free Consultation!

 Common Challenges

-Burnout- When you’ve been through trauma, your body can stay stuck in “survival mode,” always on alert.
-Carrying that stress on top of everyday life eventually wears you down and leaves you running on fumes.
-Your job isn’t saving lives, but everything feels like an emergency.
-Or maybe you really are saving lives on the job, but the hardest part is how thankless it is and you resent the people you used to want to help.
-If Burning out leaves you exhausted, unmotivated, and disconnected from the things that matter most.
+Burnout- If you’re in postpartum, your body may stay stuck in “survival mode,” for a while.
+Carrying the stress of constant sleep and feeding transitions, sleep deprivation, and relationship dynamics on top of everyday life eventually wears you down and leaves you running on fumes.
+This part of your life may feel thankless and you resent the people you used to feel connected with.
+Burning out leaves you exhausted, unmotivated, and disconnected from the things and people that matter most.

 Loss of Sense of Self- when you’re busy surviving, there often isn’t a way to prioritize your needs or desires.
 So the body learns to numb to those things to protect us from the pain of feeling the loss.
 Unfortunately, that can become an overworked muscle.
-If your circumstances don’t require survival mode, but you continue to neglect your own needs and wants, it becomes hard to connect to and understand yourself.
+While early parenthood does require an adjustment to how time is used, it’s so important to work towards creating systems that promote basic self-care (sleep, nutrition, exercise/movement, social engagement).
+When we isolate or neglect our own needs, it becomes hard to connect with and understand oneself.

 Consequences of Avoidance